Vanshaj14Mohan/Lottery-Game/lottery ticket/README.md

 # React + Vite

-A Lottery game created using react
+A Lottery game created using react logic